-• Economic Efficiency and Income Disparity

-Efficiency and equality: Income disparity / Real Estate Market & housing / Income redistribution role of the public finance system in Hong Kong / Ageing / Public Finance Setting

-• Price Adjustment and Labour Employment

-The spread and nature of post-1997 price deflation process / Labour productivity / A cyclical and structural unemployment.
+- Economic Efficiency and Income Disparity Efficiency and equality: Income disparity / Real Estate Market & housing / Income redistribution role of the public finance system in Hong Kong / Ageing / Public Finance Setting - Price Adjustment and Labour Employment Labour productivity / A cyclical and structural unemployment / The spread and nature price deflation and inflation process The Banking and Finance - History of Hong Kong's monetary standards / Linked exchange rate (LER) and money supply / Banking and financial system The International Connection - Tourism / The current account transactions / Balance of the capital and financial account / Overall international balance of payments (BOP) account. / Hong Kong's BOP positions

-• The Banking and Finance

-History of Hong Kong's monetary standards / Linked exchange rate (LER) / Determinants of base money and money supply

-• The International Transactions

-The current account transactions / Balance of the capital and financial account / Overall international balance of payments (BOP) account. / Hong Kong's BOP positions

 We distributed the assignments occasionally.
 You may discuss about some economic policies and issues during the lecture.
-Guest speakers may be invited to share their research experience about Hong Kong economy.
+Guest speakers may be invited to share their research experience about Hong Kong economy. \